Oskage/auto-camera-placement/README.md

 ## Description

 I'm an information security student and this is my bachelor's thesis project.
-The main idea is write a program, that can analyze a photo or an image of floorplan and automatically place cameras to protect objects.
+The main idea is to write a program, that can analyze a photo or an image of floorplan and automatically place cameras to protect objects.

 All steps of the algorythm here: